Catherine-ITBA3205/DataAnalyticalResearchTeam-DART-/README.md

 **SIGNIFICANCE OF THE PROPOSED PROJECT**

-This study will cover the issue of the population growth rate in the Philippines.
+This study will cover the issue of the population growth rate in the Philippines, and it's relationship with the growing poverty rate in the country.
+According to The World Bank, Poverty is hunger.
+Poverty is lack of shelter.
+Poverty is being sick and not being able to see a doctor.
+Poverty is not being able to go to school and not knowing how to read.
+Poverty is not having a job, is fear of the future, living one day at a time.
+Poverty is losing a child to illness brought about by unclean water, and Poverty is powerlessness.
+With the data gathered the findings of this study will show you how over population results to poverty.

  This will benefits the following: